DeNepo/study-lenses/README.md

 ## Getting Started

-### For Normal Use
+### To Explore the Test Content

-1. `$ npm install -g study-lenses` - install the global dependency
+1. `$ npm install`
-2. `cd` into any directory of code you would like to study
-3. `$ study path/to/content` - study a resource in an existing directory
-4. Or clone [Debugging](https://github.com/HackYourFutureBelgium/debugging/) and `study` this repo
-   - Debugging is an HYF Be module written for use with `study`

-### For Local Development
+2. `$ npm run test-content`

+### To Explore Anything on your Computer

+If you would like to this server with files from your computer that are not in `/test-content` you will need to install it as a global dependency.

 1. `git clone` the repo
 2. `cd study-lenses` into repo
 3. `npm install -g .`
    - installing this repository as a global dependency will let you test your changes in realtime
 4. study any directory or file
-   - `study test-content`: opens the directory of test files
+   - `cd anywhere`: opens the directory of test files
-   - `study`: opens this whole directory. explore the source code using the source code. wowow
+   - `study`: opens the selected directory in your browser, ready for study

 ---